 Contact Our Truck Accident Lawyers to Discuss Your Case Today

 The experienced trucking accident attorneys at The Hart Law Firm know you're hurting after your accident.
 You're most likely also tired, overwhelmed, and just want to be able to get your life back.
 That's why it is vital that you get legal advice from an injury lawyer you can trust-one that has seen these types of accidents before, and knows the process.
-Our Colleyville accident attorneys handle Texas truck accident cases in the Dallas and Ft Worth metros, are familiar with the highways and traffic hazards of the area, and can present a compelling case to a judge.
+We take truck accident cases throughout Texas, are familiar with the highways and traffic hazards of the area, and are not afraid to defend your rights in court.

 If you or someone you love has been injured in a Texas semi truck accident, you don't have to go through it alone.
 Contact the truck accident lawyers of The Hart Law Firm today at 1(800) 856-2347 for more information from a Nationally Board-Certified personal injury lawyer.